nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 == 20160126154757-add_index_to_users_email: migrated (0.277s)
 {% endhighlight %}

-Having addressed the uniqueness caveat, there’s one more change we need to make to be assured of email uniqueness.
+Having addressed the uniqueness caveat, there's one more change we need to make to be assured of email uniqueness.
 Some database adapters use case-sensitive indices, considering the strings “Foo@ExAMPle.CoM” and “foo@example.com” to be distinct, but our application treats those addresses as the same.
-To avoid this incompatibility, we’ll standardize on all lower-case addresses, converting “Foo@ExAMPle.CoM” to “foo@example.com” before saving it to the database.
+To avoid this incompatibility, we'll standardize on all lower-case addresses, converting “Foo@ExAMPle.CoM” to “foo@example.com” before saving it to the database.

-We’ll use `beforeCreate` and `beforeUpdate` to downcase the email attribute before saving the user.
+We'll use `beforeCreate` and `beforeUpdate` to downcase the email attribute before saving the user.

 {% highlight javascript %}
 var Sequelize = require('sequelize');